How do you know when checking your credit will hurt or score?

 A soft inquiry is when your credit is checked with or without your authorization by a company that you are not applying for a loan or credit with.
 For instance, when getting a car insurance quote or signing up with a new wireless carrier.
-These are times that a company will perform a soft inquiry on your credit to check your creditworthiness.
+Sometimes lenders will perform a soft credit inquiry to get an idea if you meet their requirements or not.

 When companies make soft credit checks

 Companies make soft credit checks when they are doing a very basic check to see if you’re creditworthy or not.
 Typically this is the case when getting an auto insurance quote, receiving a pre-approved credit card offer; even employers sometimes do a soft credit check.

 - Checking your credit score online